wijnandtop/home_assistant_gardena/README.md

 * ambient temperature (sensor as class temperature)
 * frost warning (binary_sensor as class cold)

+## watering computer

+!Concern, will the irrigation control break this plugin, since this implementation only assumes one outlet?

 ## Usage

 Just copy the content of this repo to